jeanslack/audiomass/README.md

 Optional arguments:

-  `-f  --file`     single audio stream conversion.
+  `-f  --file`     single audio conversion.
   `-d, --dir`      specifies a directory to process
   `-b, --batch`    run a process for different queued file formats
-  `-o  --output`   write the output streams into specified folder
+  `-o  --output`   save the output into specified folder
   `-C, --check`    Check for required dependencies
   `-h, --help`     print this help and exit
   `-v, --version`  print version and date and exit